t2trg/security-setup-iot-devices/draft-irtf-t2trg-security-setup-iot-devices.md

     Configuration: The Configurator uses the DPP Configuration protocol to provision the Enrollee through the secure channel created during DPP Authentication.
     Network access: The Enrollee establishes network access using the newly provisioned credentials.

   * Beliefs imparted to the device after protocol execution: DPP bootstrapping relies on the transfer of the public-key that is expected to be trusted.
-The beliefs when mutual authentication is run, relies on the trust of a succesful DPP bootstrapping.
+The beliefs when mutual authentication is run, relies on the trust of a successful DPP bootstrapping.
 When mutual authentication is not supported, a device that can control when and how its own public key is bootstrapped, can perform a weak authentication to any entity that knows its public key.

 ## Enrollment over Secure Transport (EST)